 Extremely Poor: Over 300 micrograms per cubic metre

-Interpreting BLANkET data page for more discussion of this.
+Interpreting Air Quality Data page for more discussion of this.

 Refer to the Tasmania Fire Service for information on current fires in Tasmania.

 If at any station the instantaneous PM10 is over 50 µg m-3 or PM2.5 is over 25 µg m-3 the station listing on the map will turn red.
 This does not signify a breach of air quality standards but provides an indication of elevated particle levels.
 On a smoky winter's evening in Hobart or Launceston PM2.5 may be near 50 µg m-3 for several hours.

 A '-99' is given if data are not available for any reason such as network issues or instrumental failures.
 Italic text signifies data older than one hour.

 - For more information: